 1. Introduction

 The human voice serves several functions, and can sound very differently depending on its use.
-In the case of speaking, infant-directed vocalizations have special acoustic qualities (with high fundamental frequency, F0, high variability of F0, slow articulation rate and large vowel space area, see Cox et al., 2022; Hilton et al., 2022), and may be used to direct infants’ attention, express affect, communicate intent and facilitate language learning (Fernald, 1989; Bryant & Barret, 2007).
+In the case of speaking, infant-directed vocalizations have special acoustic qualities (with high fundamental frequency, F0, high variability of F0, slow articulation rate and large vowel space area, see Cox et al., 2022; Hilton et al., 2022), and may be used to direct infants’ attention, express affect, communicate intent and facilitate language learning (Bryant & Barret, 2007; Fernald, 1989).
 Beyond supporting interpersonal communication and conveying semantic information, the speaking voice can also work as an important sociobiological signal, indicating emotional states (Banse & Scherer, 1996), personality traits (Goupil et al., 2021; McAleer et al., 2014; Scherer, 1978) and even cuing a speakers’ body size, health and age (Babel et al., 2014).
 When it comes to songs, there is high variability both between and (especially) within cultures in terms of voice quality, tempo, melodic and rhythmic complexity, pitch range and accent, but all studied cultures have some kind of singing (Mehr et al., 2019; Savage et al, 2015).
 Singing to infants is a widespread, cross-cultural practice, which may serve different functions, such as mood regulation and attention directing in the case of play songs and soothing an infant or encouraging sleep, in the case of lullabies (Mehr et al., 2018; Mehr et al., 2019; Rock at al., 1999; Trehub et al., 1993; Trehub & Schellenberg, 1995).
 Lullabies are characterized by simple, repetitive melodies, simple rhythm and preponderance of small melodic steps, allied to typical performance features like a unaccompanied, soft and quiet singing by a caregiver, often paired with movements such as rocking, swaying or patting (Mehr et al,.
 2019; Trehub & Trainor, 1998; Unyk et al., 1992).

 The studies on speaking and singing mentioned above glimpse at the diversity of human vocalizations from the point of view of their uses and functions.
 But why do we like some voices more than others?
 How does our enjoyment of voices vary across diverse types of vocalizations?
 Here we investigate the aesthetic appeal of a range of contrasting vocalizations – singing and speaking – in an integrative way.